nekithrill/scss-style-system/README.md

 This SCSS Styles System is modular, scalable, and flexible, allowing you to:

 - Centralize tokens (colors, spacing, typography, shadows, radius, breakpoints, animations)
-- Easily create and switch themes (light, dark, etc.)
+- Easily create and switch themes (light, dark, custom themes)
 - Use mixins and functions to generate CSS variables and reusable patterns
-- Build components and layouts based on tokens and themes
 - Scale projects by adding new tokens, themes, and styles without breaking existing structure

 ## 📖 **How to use**